Is the Mountain Bike of Flanders a race?

 How does the time trial on Friday work?

-You ride a total of 35 kilometers that includes three timed sections (‘specials’).
-Riders start every half minute.
-This also applies to the timed sections where riders start every half minute.
+You ride a total of 35 kilometres that includes three timed sections (‘specials’).
+Riders start every 30 seconds.
+This also applies to the timed sections where riders start every 30 seconds.
 Your result is based on the sum of the times in the three timed sections.
-The kilometers linking these sections are also marked but not manned by police or course marshals.
+The kilometres linking these sections are also marked but not staffed by police or course marshals.
 You ride these non-timed distances at any pace you choose.
 Completing the entire 35 km route is mandatory though.
 Duos ride the time trial together.
-The totaled times of the 2 teammates during the 3 timed sections are added together for your team’s result.
+The totalled times of the 2 teammates during the 3 timed sections are added together for your team’s result.
 It is obligatory for duos to stay together during the timed sections.

 Can I register without a racing license?

 Yes, you can.
-If you have no racing license, you must purchase (in addition to your registration fee) three one-day licenses of five euros per day during the online registration.
-Attention: If you only have a recreation or cyclotourist license, you will also have to purchase three one-day licenses.
+If you don’t have a racing license, you must purchase (in addition to your registration fee) three one-day licenses of five euros per day during the online registration.
+Attention: If you only have a recreation or amateur license, you will also have to purchase three one-day licenses.
 This covers your insurance during the stage race.
 Racers with licenses as youth, elite without contract, masters, etc. do not have to purchase day licenses.

 How old must I be to enter the race?

 You must be at least 18 years old to participate in the Mountain Bike of Flanders.
-Exception: licensed U19 and U17 racers are allowed to participate (U17 only in duo teams).
+Exception: licensed U19 racers (junior category) are also allowed to participate.

 What if I cannot participate due to illness or injury?

-Your registration can be transferred to another person through to July 31.
+Your registration can be transferred to another person until July 31.
 As of August 1, we will charge 25€ for administrative costs.
-For transfers, send an email to firstname.lastname@example.org
+For transfers, send an email to email@example.com.

 Is there camping in the area?